max-cmoa/browsersync-reload-browser-test/README.md

   * **.gitignore file** contains directories and files that will not be commited/saved to Github.

   * **functions.php file** contains functions for WordPress to enqueue main.css and main.js files.

+  * **index.php file** is a fallback template that WordPress will use if no other appropriate template is found.
+The idea of this project is not to rely on the confusing <ins>[hell that is the WordPress template hierarchy](https://wphierarchy.com)</ins>.
+Rather you can create your own template files in the template directory to organize your files.

+  * **package-lock.json file** automatically created by package.json.

   * **package.json file** contains json for npm packages required for sass and gulp to work.

-  * **package-lock.json file** automatically created by package.json.

   * **README.md file** contains useful information about the project.